elizabethrushjohnson/Multisite-Megachurch-Project/README.md

 Megachurches and multisite organizations did not arise spontaneously or purely from organizational innovation, but must be understood as a product of the American macroeconomic conditions.
-Just as corporations and individuals must grapple with the economic  realities of their own political-economic context in a competitive marketplace, churches must do so as well, competing for money and volunteer time.
+Just as corporations and individuals must grapple with the economic  realities of their own political-economic context in a competitive marketplace, churches must do so as well, competing for donations and volunteer time.
 These two resources come from a single source -- parishioners, and are a finite and dwindling resource in the United States.
 I believe that both megachurches and their organizational evolution into multisite organizations represent a response to the confluence of declining religious activity participation and macroeconomic conditions starting in the 1970's